google-github-actions/deploy-cloud-functions/README.md

 This action deploys your function source code to [Cloud Functions](cloud-functions) and makes the URL available to later build steps via outputs.

+**This GitHub Action is _declarative_, meaning it will overwrite any values on an existing Cloud Function deployment.** If you manually deployed a Cloud Function, you must specify **all** parameters in this action.
+Any unspecified values will be reverted to their default value (which is usually "null").

 ## Prerequisites

 This action requires: